Kong/docs.konghq.com/app/_hub/kong-inc/kafka-log/index.md

 desc: Publish logs to a Kafka topic
 description: |
-   Publish request and response logs to a [Kafka](https://kafka.apache.org/) topic.
+   Publish request and response logs to an [Apache Kafka](https://kafka.apache.org/) topic.
+   For more information, see [Kafka topics](https://kafka.apache.org/documentation/#intro_concepts_and_terms).

+   Kong also provides a Kafka plugin for request transformations.
+See [Kafka Upstream](/hub/kong-inc/kafka-upstream/).

 type: plugin
 enterprise: true